Harold L. Sirkin

-Harold "Hal" L. Sirkin (born 1959, died 2022) is an American business consultant and author, who often writes about trends in innovation and global business competition.
+Harold "Hal" L. Sirkin (November 22, 1959 – January 19, 2022) was an American business consultant and author, who often wrote about trends in innovation and global business competition.
 He graduated summa cum laude from the Wharton School of the University of Pennsylvania in 1980 with a B.S. in Economics, and from the University of Chicago in 1981 with an M.B.A.
-He is also a professor at Kellogg School of Management and a CPA.
+He was also a professor at Kellogg School of Management and a CPA.

 Career

-He is the co-author of two books: Payback: Reaping the Rewards of Innovation, which advises companies to adopt a systematic approach to innovation, and Globality: Competing with Everyone from Everywhere for Everything, which explores strategies for economic competition under globality, the end state of globalization.
+He was the co-author of two books: Payback: Reaping the Rewards of Innovation, which advises companies to adopt a systematic approach to innovation, and Globality: Competing with Everyone from Everywhere for Everything, which explores strategies for economic competition under globality, the end state of globalization.
 Payback was named one of the "Best Innovation and Design Books for 2006" by BusinessWeek magazine.
 Globality was picked by The Economist as one of the best business books of 2008.
 Sirkin has also contributed to Time and the Harvard Business Review.